gnucoop/gic/core/src/components/action-sheet/readme.md

 ### `onDidDismiss() => Promise<OverlayEventDetail<any>>`

-Returns a promise that resolves when the action-sheet did dismiss.
+Returns a promise that resolves when the action sheet did dismiss.

 #### Returns